vmware/script-runtime-service-for-vsphere/README.md

 ![SRS Overview](https://github.com/vmware/script-runtime-service-for-vsphere/blob/master/doc/assets/img/SRSOverview.jpg?raw=true)

 ## Build & Run
 Script Runtime Service is a kubernetes application but since it is vSphere add-on service you can build and package it in a Photon OS OVF virtual machine from source code.
-OVF has custom properties that take care to register SRS to desired VCenter Server on first boot.
-Thus, you can have SRS deployed and configured with simple ovf deploy without having k8s cluster.
+OVF has custom properties that take care to register SRS to desired vCenter Server on first boot.
+Thus, you can have SRS deployed and configured with simple ovf deploy.

 ### Prerequisites